"Life is really simple. But we insist on making it complicated"

 This is my personal journey of how I'm doing just that.

-After hitting rock-bottom in 2011 (think broken marriage, loosing my house in the Christchurch earthquakes and walking away from my failing business) I dove head first into the self-development world after realising that happiness wasn't going to be found at the bottom of a wine bottle.
+After hitting rock-bottom in 2011 (think broken marriage, losing my house in the Christchurch earthquakes and walking away from my failing business) I dove head first into the self-development world after realising that happiness wasn't going to be found at the bottom of a wine bottle.

 It was exactly what I needed, and it helped me crawl out from under the big rock that had crushed my life.
 Back then the online world felt a little different than it does today.
 It was quieter.
 People wrote about finding happiness from within, rather than looking to external elements.
 And for someone who had just lost everything that made perfect sense.

 But things online began to change.
 Every time I opened my computer it seemed there were new life, wellness and business coaches popping up all over the place.
 And the noise online got louder.